zulip/zulip/docs/development/setup-vagrant.md

 #### Resuming the development environment

-When you're ready to work on Zulip again, run `vagrant up`.
-You will also need to connect to the virtual machine with `vagrant ssh` and re-start the Zulip
+When you're ready to work on Zulip again, run `vagrant up` (no need to pass the `--provider` option required above).
+You will also need to connect to the virtual machine with `vagrant ssh` and re-start the Zulip server:
-server:

 ```
 christie@win10 ~/zulip